pmndrs/react-three-fiber/readme.md

 #### Does it have limitations?

 None whatsoever!
 Everything that works in Threejs will work here.
-This is just a [reconciler](https://github.com/facebook/react/tree/master/packages/react-reconciler) that translates JSX to pure Threejs, similar to react-dom in relation to HTML.
-It does not target a specific Threejs version nor does it need updates when Threejs alters, adds or removes features.
+It just translates JSX to pure Threejs, similar to react-dom in relation to HTML.
+It does not target a specific version nor does it need updates when Threejs alters, adds or removes features.
 It won't change any specifics or rules.

 #### Is it slower than raw Threejs?